mgcooper/icemodel/test/TOOL_REFERENCE.md

 - the build selector and case matrix use the same explicit forcing-identity contract as the regression builder
 - direct versioned builds never overwrite an existing release file
-- `accept_ambient_drift` accepts a build whose final ambient anchor drifted but stayed finite and valid; the saved metadata then records the failed anchor, its ratio, and use of the override.
+- `accept_ambient_drift` writes a rolling build whose final ambient anchor drifted but stayed finite and valid; the saved metadata then records the failed anchor, its ratio, and `ambient_drift_accepted = true`, and `snapshot_perf_baseline` refuses that file as a release source.
 An invalid anchor re-measurement is always rejected.
+- a managed build accepts on measurement quality alone: it refuses `isolation="session"` before measuring and refuses any other failed condition of `perfMeasurementQuality` before publishing, with the accepted drift override as the one exception; a custom `output_file` records the verdict only.
+The build never compares the new rows with the prior rolling file; the saved metadata records `meta.attestation` and `meta.quality`
 - by default the rebuilt baselines use the formal 2-year contract: retained year plus one leading spinup year